 Even if you've made significant credit mistakes, your credit doesn't have to be bad forever.
 You can start rebuilding your credit by using a credit card.

 The key is to not use credit the same as you did before.
 Instead, replace your bad credit habits with some responsible ones: charging only what you can afford and paying your bills on time.
 When you can't get approved for a regular credit card, getting a secured credit card will work just as well to help rebuild a bad credit history.

 At least not secrets that are about you.
 Even though creditors tell other creditors how you've paid (and not paid) your bills, you have the ability to see the same information.
 By ordering a copy of your credit report, you can remain aware of what creditors are saying about your spending and payment habits.

-If there are errors on your credit report, you have right to have them removed and replaced with the correct information.
+If there are errors on your credit report, you have the right to have them removed and replaced with the correct information.

 Several years from now, that charge-off or collection account won't have any effect on your credit.
 Why?
-Because credit bureaus (the companies who compile your credit history) can only report most negative information for seven years.
+Because credit bureaus (the companies that compile your credit history) can only report most negative information for seven years.
 After that, the info falls off your credit report, never to be seen again.

 It's important to note, however, that a debt can still exist after seven years.
 It just won't be listed on your credit report.

 Many credit cards come with fees and if you don't push back, you'll end up paying them.
 Fortunately, there's a way out of nearly every credit card fee.